 Research

 The UC San Diego Internal Medicine Residency Program is a highly academic training program.
-The excellent research and clinical faculty help the residents achieve the goals of participating in scholarly activities.
+All residents participate in scholarly activity during their training.

 Scholarly Activities

-It is our purpose to train residents in both clinical medicine and the scientific basis of diagnostic and therapeutic interventions.
+Our goal is to train residents in both clinical medicine and the scientific basis of diagnostic and therapeutic interventions.
 Every resident participates in a scholarly project that is presented to peers.
-Additionally, each resident is responsible for other teaching activities in journal club, evidence-based medicine, clinical reasoning conferences, and Excellence in Quality Improvement and Patient Safety (eQIPS) conferences.
+Additionally, each resident is responsible for contributing to other teaching activities including noon report, journal club, evidence-based medicine, clinical reasoning conferences, and Excellence in Quality Improvement and Patient Safety (eQIPS) conferences.

 Research Elective